abend0c1/jam/README.md

   that are indexed by the value of the first column.

   For "dsn" you can specify either:
-  - A fully qualified unquoted dataset name: dsn
+  - A fully qualified unquoted dataset name.
+For example, `MY.DATASET`
-  - A member in a partitioned dataset:       dsn(member)
+  - A member in a partitioned dataset.
+For example, `SYS1.PARMLIB(IEASYS00)`
-  - A member in the dataset being edited:    (member)
+  - A member in the same dataset as the JAM member being edited.
+For example, `(MYMEM)`
+  - (On Linux or Windows) An absolute or relative path name.
+For example, `~/somepath/myfile`

   The column data in the file need not be aligned, but if a cell value contains spaces then that value must be enclosed in quotation marks